GIScience/ohsome-api/docs/endpoints.rst

    Get the count of the contributions provided to the OSM data.
 This endpoint does not support the deprecated ``types``, ``keys``, ``values`` parameters.

+.. note:: The /contributions/count endpoint is a new feature that is in the experimental status, meaning it is still under internal evaluation and might be subject to changes in the upcoming minor or patch releases.

 **Example request**:

 Number of contributions to the building 'Stadthalle Heidelberg' between 2010 and 2020.